zsquareplusc/python-embedded-launcher/documentation/build.rst

 .. note::

-    The source and wheel releases already contain precompiled exeecutables so that this step is usually not needed to use this tool.
+    The source and wheel releases already contain precompiled executables so that this step is usually not needed to use this tool.